 This state of limbo, hopping between the states of consciousness and unconsciousness, was fun.
 I could think clearly here, the parts of my brain that garnered worry and regret were numb.
 Purity was all I could think about.

 But, like all good things they only last a while.
 Like a meadow flower fluttering in the cold wind it knows its end will soon come knocking.
 Winter is coming.
 The warm embraces of summer past now lay in wistful memories.
 As it views the grey clouds above inadvertently covering its bright friend.
 It knows the time has come.
 Its pedals are snatched by the coming winds, once worn as pride and beauty now they drift as mere debris.
 The flower withers under the cold touch of winter, leaving only an old and frail carcass.
 Howbeit, it waits for the spring warmth.

 And like that my serenity was taken from me.

 "You're creeping me out.
 You left me talking to myself you lazy kid."

 "Who the hell sleeps with their eyes open?"
-I heard his voice echoing through the corridors of my dreams, though I have now traveled to far in to hear him.
+I heard his voice echoing through the corridors of my dreams, though I had traveled to far in to understand him.